 Medical negligence is the legal term for when mistakes happen in the medical treatment provided to you.
 Medical professionals owe their patients a legal duty of care to treat them with reasonable care and skill; if the care provided falls below that standard, then a medical professional may have breached their duty of care towards their patient.
 If that breach of duty has caused an injury, then that patient may be able to make a legal claim for medical negligence.
 Medical negligence can occur in a number of different ways, including an incorrect or delayed diagnosis, a surgical mistake or incorrect treatment.

 How do you bring a claim for Medical Negligence?

-The first step is to contact us for advice.
+The first step is to contact our medical negligence lawyers for advice.
 We offer a free telephone consultation service, where we can provide you with some initial advice.
 If you have sufficient grounds to bring a claim for Clinical Negligence we will set up a free initial meeting with you to discuss your case.
 We can then discuss the best funding option for you, including a ‘No Win, No Fee’ agreement.

 The next stage will be for us to obtain evidence in support of your case.
 We may need to obtain opinions from independent medical experts to see what their view is on the standard of care that you received.
 These experts are also able to assess any future health implications you may have as a result of the injuries you have suffered.

 We try to settle claims out of court where possible.
 However, there are some instances where the defendant will not accept responsibility or alternatively is not willing to agree to pay the amount of compensation we believe you deserve.
 In those circumstances we will start court proceedings.
 This does not mean that your case will go to trial; we will continue to liaise with the defendant to try to bring your case to a successful conclusion.

 In the unlikely event that your case goes to trial we will be there to guide and advise you throughout the whole process.